-Wordshark is used in at least 78 countries worldwide, enabling learners to catch up, maintain, or get ahead with their literacy skills.
+Wordshark is used in at least 78 countries worldwide, enabling learners to master English word reading and spelling.

-Used mostly with ages 5 to 15, Wordshark combines motivating games with structured learning.
-The program is mapped to more than one structured course, including the UK National Curriculum for spelling.
-All 11 courses can be ‘dipped into’ to meet the needs of different International school curricula and different teaching methods.
+Used mostly with ages 5 to 16, Wordshark combines motivating games with structured learning.
+The program is mapped to many structured courses, including the UK National Curriculum for spelling.
+Wordshark’s content can be easily adapted to meet the needs of different International school curricula and different teaching methods.

-Wordshark is particularly good for pupils with SEN, including dyslexia, dyscalculia, ADHD, ASD, and more.
+Wordshark is particularly good for pupils with SEND, including dyslexia, dyscalculia, ADHD, ASD, and more.
 Wordshark is fun and motivating – perfect for reluctant learners or those with a short attention span.

 Ways to use Wordshark

 Wordshark has been an integral element of my Specialist Literacy programme at GEMS Jumeirah Primary School and now at GEMS Wellington International School, in the UAE.
 I build it into my tailored 1:1 dyslexia support lesson plans to reinforce spelling strategies and work on additional cognitive skills simultaneously.
 It also serves as an excellent alternative for our children who can’t handle regular spelling sessions in class.
-Our network version enables me to programme for each student and train staff to manage it themselves.
 A brilliant resource!